-The Committee is regulated in the Board of Directors Regulations (article 14), and in the Appointments and Remuneration Committee's own Regulations approved by the Board of Directors in March 2021.
+The Committee is regulated in the Board of Directors Regulations (article 14), and in the Appointments and Remuneration Committee's own Regulations.
 Both Regulations are published on the Company's website.
-The Company has drawn up an annual report on the activity of the Appointments and Remuneration Committee, the contents of which will be published together with the informative documentation for shareholders in relation to the Ordinary General Shareholders' Meeting.
+The Company draws up an annual report on the activity of the Appointments and Remuneration Committee, the contents of which are published together with the informative documentation for shareholders in relation to the Ordinary General Shareholders' Meeting.

 AUDIT COMMITTEE

-The Committee is regulated in the Board of Directors Regulations (article 13) and in the Internal Rules of Conduct, and also in the Audit Committee's own Regulations approved by the Board of Directors in March 2021.
+The Committee is regulated in the Board of Directors Regulations (article 13) and in the Internal Rules of Conduct, and also in the Audit Committee's own Regulations.
 All three Regulations are published on the Company's website.
-The Company has drawn up an annual report on the activity of the Audit Committee, the contents of which will be published together with the informative documentation for shareholders in relation to the Ordinary General Shareholders' Meeting.
-EXECUTIVE COMMITTEE
+The Company draws up an annual report on the activity of the Audit Committee, the contents of which are published together with the informative documentation for shareholders in relation to the Ordinary General Shareholders' Meeting.